NeuroCompLab-psu/Astromorphic_Self_Repair/README.md

 --v-sigma: Standard deviation of v in the Phase Change Memory (PCM) conductance decay model.
 Default: 0.2258
 --tau: Self-repair time constant.
 Default: 0.01(MNIST), 0.004(Fashion MNIST)
 --eq-step: After each "eq-step" batches, a normalization is applied.
 E.g. "--eq-step 1" leads to normalization after each batch of STDP re-training, and "--eq-step 2" leads to normalization after each second batch.
 Default: 1
---sum-lowerbound: The lower bound of the ratio between remaining sum of weight and original sum of weights for each neuron.
-If all the neurons in a network are degenerated to a very severe extend, the output spike of a single learning batch will be 0, which will lead to failure of learning for STDP network.
-So all the neurons will have their sum of wneueight scaled to (sum-lowerbound)*(original sum of weight), if the mean of sum of weight for all the neurons is lower than (sum-lowerbound)*(original sum of weight).
+--sum-lowerbound: The lower bound of the ratio between remaining sum of weights and original sum of weights for each neuron.
+If all the neurons in a network are degenerated to a very severe extent, the output spike of a single learning batch will be 0, which will lead to failure of learning for the network.
+So all the neurons will have their sum of weights clipped to (sum-lowerbound)*(original sum of weights), if the mean of the sum of weights for all the neurons in the network is lower than (sum-lowerbound)*(original sum of weights).
 Default: 0.17(MNSIT), 0.22(Fashion MNIST)
 --n-epochs: Number of epochs of STDP re-training.
-2 epochs is recommanded for both datasets.
+2 epochs is recommended for both datasets.
 --log-dir: Path for simulation log.
 [--gpu]: Whether to use GPU for tranining.
-[--sobel]: Whether to use sobel filter to process the input image for edge detection.
-The script uses sobel filter if this argument presents.
+[--sobel]: Whether to use Sobel filter to process the input image for edge detection.
+The script uses Sobel filter if this argument is present.
 Default: Do not use sobel for MNIST dataset, and use sobel for Fashion MNIST dataset.
 [--dt]: Simulation step size.
 Default: 1
 [--seed]: Random number generator seed.
 It could be any numerical value.
 [--update-steps]: After each "update-steps" batches, the script measure and record the accuracy of the network, including the weight map of the network.
 The smaller this value is, the more the time cost.
 If this value is too large, the highest accuracy will be missed.
 Default: 250
-[--network-param-save]: If this argument presents, the script saves the network weight and theta each time when the accuracy is measured.
+[--network-param-save]: If this argument is present, the script saves the network weights and theta every time the accuracy is measured.
 [--n-workers]: number of workers for dataloaders.
 This argument cannot be 0.
 The script uses torch.cuda.device_count() workers if this argument is set to -1 or not present.
 ```